urcomputeringpal/optional-required-workflows/README.md

 # Required workflows

-Configure required workflows in your repo.
+Configure required workflows in your repository.
 Use path filters.
 Be free.